Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 21. Travel Smarter

 While planning your next ocean getaway, consider booking through a responsible travel company.
-Find one committed to protecting wildlife, empowering local communities, and using guides who are aware of rules and best practices.
+Find one committed to protecting wildlife, empowering local communities, and using guides that are aware of rules and best practices.

-You can usually find this information online, but if they don’t make it readily available, you may need to ask to see a sustainability report or any eco-friendly certifications the company may (or may not) have.
+You can usually find this information online, but if it isn’t readily available, you may need to ask to see a sustainability report or any eco-friendly certifications the company may (or may not) have.

-If you’re set on taking a cruise for your next vacation, do some research to find the most environmentally friendly option.
+If you plan to take a cruise for your next vacation, research the most environmentally friendly option.

 22. Respect for Marine Life & Habitats

 Once you’re on your trip, respect marine life and habitats.
 Practice responsible boating, kayaking, and other recreational activities on the water.
-Never throw anything overboard, and be aware of marine life in the waters around you.
+Never throw anything overboard; be aware of aquatic life in the waters around you.

-Resist the urge to interfere with nesting sea turtles on beaches, and make sure your sunscreen isn’t harmful to sensitive coral reef systems.
+Resist the urge to interfere with nesting sea turtles on beaches, and make sure your sunscreen is safe for sensitive coral reef systems.

 23. Avoid Purchasing Real Coral Jewelry Products